sakshee29/GameofLife/README.md

 ## Usage
 1. Open Windows>Command Promt
-2. Change directory to the directory that stores the project
+2. Change directory to the **Life** directory that stores the project
 3. Use code <dotnet life.dll //whatever args> and run the code.
 4. The program runs with showing either an error or success for processing the command line arguments.